ParTech/ParTech.SimpleInstallScripts/README.md

 ### Installing a .zip or .update package

-This module supports installing zip and update packages by copying the `PackageInstaller.asmx` agent to the Content Management server and executing the appropriate Sitecore method.
+This module supports installing zip and update packages by copying the `SimpleInstallScriptsProxy.asmx` agent to the Content Management server and executing the appropriate Sitecore method.
 The agent is removed again when done.

-    Install-SitecoreConfiguration .\PackageInstaller.json -Package "Sitecore PowerShell Extensions-5.0.zip"

 ### Storing Sitecore assets online